Judith Miller: Islamic charities search leak

 Shortly after the September 11 attacks, the U.S. government was considering adding the Holy Land Foundation to a list of organizations with suspected links to terrorism and was planning to search the premises of the organization.
 The information about the impending raid was given to Miller by a confidential source.
 On December 3, 2001, Miller telephoned the Holy Land Foundation for comment, and The New York Times published an article in the late edition papers and on its website that day.
 The next day, the government searched HLF's offices.
 These occurrences led to a lawsuit brought by Attorney General Alberto Gonzales, with prosecutors claiming that Miller and her colleague Philip Shenon had queried this Islamic charity, and another, in ways that made them aware of the planned searches.

-The Iraq War
+Iraq War

 At The New York Times, Miller wrote on security issues, particularly about Iraq and weapons of mass destruction.
 Many of these stories later turned out to have been based upon faulty information.
 (One of her stories that was not disproved reported that inspectors in Iraq "saw nothing to prompt a war.")